Feeling less energetic at this time of year?

 4. Embrace gentle movement – If you're feeling very tired, movement might be the last thing on your mind but something as simple as a walk can start to kick the mitochondria into gear.
 Zone 2 training works wonders for mitochondrial health, and strength training helps maintain a healthy blood sugar balance.

 5. Add red light therapy - we love a red light therapy session first thing in the morning to start our day on a bright and positive note.
-Use it to tame inflammation, a hidden culprit behind energy dips.

 The energy you radiate starts from within – embrace each day to recharge and revitalize your inner reserves!